codenart/codenart.github.io/_posts/1-html/2017-07-27-html-3-embedded-content.md

 I'm sorry if those stuff distracted you from learning process. :D

-After 3 tutorials, now we've already know how to add common content-types into our webpage.
+After 3 tutorials, now we've already know how to add common content-types into webpages.
 The next important thing is
 [grouping related content](https://codenart.github.io{{ post.next.url }}) into
-parts (navigation bar, main content, ...) and make your webpage look aesthetic.
+parts (navigation bar, main content, ...) and make them look aesthetic.